 Step 2: Know your Rights

 - A notification of the protective order (except for emergency and preliminary protective orders, as noted above).

 - Notice of a court hearing regarding the charges issued in the protective order.

-- The option to defend yourself against the charges.
+- The opportunity to be heard and to defend yourself against the charges.

 Importantly, since protective orders are part of the public record, future employers can see the order on your record during a background check.